AlessiaCanevotti/miR_RF-TOOL/README.md

       - `df_feat_ext.py`: Python script for feature extraction from pre-miRNAs;
       - `make_pred.R`: R script for making predictions using machine learning;
       - `trained_model.RDS`: Includes the pre-trained model data necessary for predictions;
-      - `application.py`: Executor program coordinating the feature extraction and prediction processes
+      - `application.py`: Executor program coordinating the feature extraction and prediction processes;
+      - `Adjust_header.py`: Adjust the headers of the input, if needed

    Note: make sure that `configuration_file.yml`, `trained_model.RDS`, `df_feat_ext.py`, `make_pred.R` and `application.py` are located in the same directory.
 In order to check, use the ls command along with the file names.
 For example: